Azure/supply-chain-smart-contracts/README.md

 # ibera-smart-contracts

 ### install test-rpc locally
-install [testrpc](https://github.com/ethereumjs/testrpc) as your local geth-rpc or use the Docker image
+install [testrpc](https://github.com/ethereumjs/testrpc) as your local geth-rpc or use the Docker image - if you run into problems building the image on Windows, simply build it in the Ubuntu subsystem on Windows.
+Here a [description](https://blog.jayway.com/2017/04/19/running-docker-on-bash-on-windows/) how to use the windows docker daemon from within the Linux subsystem.

 ### install geth locally
 follow these [instructions to install geth](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum)